Laxatives For Weight Loss – Should You Use Or Avoid?

 Conclusion

-Eating mindfully is the key to losing the excess flab without taking any crazy pills or diet.
+Indulging in mindful eating is the key to losing the excess flab without taking any crazy pills or fad diets.
 Laxatives are meant for people with chronic constipation.
-They are not ideal for weight loss and do not prevent caloric absorption.
+They are not ideal for weight loss and do not prevent calorie absorption.
 In turn, they can result in other health problems and illnesses.
 Hence, take your health seriously.
 Taking laxatives for weight loss is not advisable.

 Frequently Asked Questions